 Don’t misunderstand me, I don’t discount the value of a good education, but I firmly believe that it is not responsible for your success.
 Success is not born out of academia, it is born out of attitude, determination and confidence.
 All of which you derive from your upbringing.
 I know this to be a fact.
 No one had a discussion about this with me when I was growing up.
 The only time I felt important was when I brought good grades home.
 I later discovered that the persons who did not bring good grades home as children are some of the most successful people in their careers today.
 I suppose the reason for this is they were confident in their own skin.
 Maybe they had people behind them telling them constantly that they could be great at their passion, whether that was sports or singing.

-As a mother, I constantly reassure my children that they are kings and a queen in the making.
-Their names don’t have to be, Elizabeth, Phillip or William to be on the throne.
+As a mother, I constantly reassure my children that they are kings in the making.
+Their names don’t have to be, George, Phillip or William to be on the throne.
 For education to catapult them to success, it needs to be paired with confidence and exposure.
 The greatest education I can provide my children with is exposure.
 It is important to have them travel around the world.
 My job is to put greatness in them from the word go.
 I have no desire to tear them down with my words.
 There is a world full of people waiting to do that to them.
 My job is to be like DJ Khaled remind them daily, “You the best”.